-How Rishi Sunak might govern as prime minister
+How Rishi Sunak might govern as Prime Minister

 In contrast, he said little about what he would do regarding work visas as the UK continues to face a labour shortage.

-But the former chancellor did say he wanted to be “pragmatic” and ensure immigration policy supported economic growth, which suggests a more liberal approach to work visas than that favoured by the likes of former home secretary Suella Braverman.
+But the former chancellor did say he wants to be “pragmatic” and ensure immigration policy supports economic growth, which suggests a more liberal approach to work visas than that favoured by the likes of former home secretary Suella Braverman.

 – Housing